Biomethane — a green gas with huge potential

 For you to download – OGE’s recommended locations for liquefaction plants (only in German):

 BiRG – biomethane from biogenic residues

-OGE has teamed up with New Power Pack, the Jülich Research Centre and the Fraunhofer Institute UMSICHT to build and test a demonstration plant for the production of biomethane as part of the “BiRG” project.
+Together with our partners New Power Pack, the Jülich Research Centre and the Fraunhofer Institute UMSICHT, we have built and tested a demonstration plant for the production of biomethane as part of the so-called BiRG project.